Privacy and Cookies

 Who’s responsible for looking after your personal information

-The national Citizens Advice charity and your local Citizens Advice operate a system called Casebook to keep your personal information safe.
+The National Citizens Advice charity and Citizens Advice North Lancashire operate a system called Casebook to keep your personal information safe.
 This means they’re a ‘joint data controller’ for your personal information that’s stored in our Casebook system.

 Each local Citizens Advice is an independent charity, and a member of the national Citizens Advice charity.
 The Citizens Advice membership agreement also requires that the use of your information complies with data protection law.